 Recently I’ve been dating a guy originally from the deep South.
 His name is Greg.
 He found his way to Roanoke by way of Florida on to Georgia then South Carolina.
 Now he’s here.
 He’s a carpenter now by trade.
 So he tends to get dirty.
 As such, he was super psyched about me making a homemade soap that tackles tough grit, grime and sweat.
 Me? well I’m psyched he actually uses homemade soap and not some surfactant infused body wash.
 (If you’re a soapmaker then you understand my dilemma entirely.)

-Greg calls this homemade soap recipe the Florida Gators soap.
+Therefore, I create this amazing DIY citrus soap.
+Greg calls this citrus soap recipe the Florida Gators soap.
 To be quite frank, I don’t follow sports.
 And I have absolutely no idea what sport the Gators play.
 What I do know is that orange is their color.
-And seeing as how Florida is the sunshine state, Greg thought it fitting to scent this homemade soap with a blend of orange and citrus.
+And seeing as how Florida is the sunshine state, Greg thought it fitting to scent this summer soap with a blend of orange and citrus essential oils.

 Where my sports education is lacking however, I was properly schooled on Jacksonville, where Greg attended college.
 The culture of which was all readily explained via a Katt Williams comedy show at the Florida Theater.

 But I digress.
 I made a sweet summer citrus soap recipe with natural essential oils — which is the point of this entire post.
-Greg helped me make it and rather enjoyed the process.
+Greg helped me make this DIY summer soap and rather enjoyed the process.
 (Hooray!
 It’s always nice to have a new partner in crime, isn’t it?
 Also my dog loves Greg and to me, that kind of says everything.)